Final Checklist – Overseas Hotel Staff

 - Alarm Clock

 - Toiletries – don’t go overboard.
-You can get these wherever you go to work.
+You can buy these wherever you work

 - A pad and pen